-"After coming to the clinic for the second time, I have found that my child is gaining weight, which is a great relief" said Nyahok has bought from the profits
+"After coming to the clinic for the second time.
+I have found that my child is gaining weight, which is a great relief" said Nyahok

-Nyahok Diew with her daughter, Nyariek.
-The Concern health care worker is using a special band to evaluate Nyariek's level of malnourishment.
+Nvahok Diew with her daughter, Nyariek, The Concern health care worker is using a special band to evaluate Nyariek's level of malnourishment.